 - Practical work with families has assisted in helping families to get their child to school every day on time, improved information about the importance of attendance and more motivating rewards has seen students with poor attendance historically attain and sustain a more healthy attendance record

 Southend YMCA Community School recognises the evidence that shows economically disadvantaged students perform less well on average than non-disadvantaged pupils, at all levels of school education; furthermore, economically disadvantaged pupils are also associated with slower progress compared to their peers with the same level of attainment.
-With 67% of our students eligible for this funding the appropriate interventions have been implemented within 2013-2014 to address and close the attainment gap.
+With 52% of our students eligible for this funding appropriate interventions have been implemented, trialled and continually reviewed since opening in 2013 all aiming to address and close the attainment gap.

 - Southend YMCA Community School has successfully recruited additional staff to support the development of the school and raise the achievement of our students.
 These include;

 - Recruitment of additional Maths and English teachers

 - Implementation of the Pupil Welfare report within the Board Committee Meetings